-The Topeka Planning Commission held a public hearing at their regular meeting on May 20, 2019.
-The Commission later voted to forward the proposed sign code update (with changes) to the Governing Body with a recommendation for approval.
+May 20, 2019 – The Topeka Planning Commission held a public hearing at their regular meeting and voted to forward the proposed sign code update (with changes) to the Governing Body with a recommendation for approval.

 Presentation to the Topeka Planning Commission

-A presentation is scheduled to be given to the Topeka Planning Commission at their regular meeting on March 18, 2019.
+March 18, 2019 – A presentation was given to the Topeka Planning Commission at their regular meeting.

 Public Meetings Held

 In February the Planning & Development Department hosted two public meetings to provide information about the status of a new sign code proposal for the City.

 1:00PM Tuesday, February 26 6:00PM Tuesday, February 26

 Meeting location: Marvin Auditorium Room 101B at the Topeka/Shawnee County Public Library

 The agenda and content for each of the two meetings was the same.
 Each meeting included a presentation by Planning staff, a question and answer period, and open house afterwards.

 Will the sign code update include temporary signs?